OxWearables/Oxford_Wearables_Activity_Recognition/7_cluster_tutorial/README.md

 You should also have a working Anaconda environment for your model.
 Create it on BMRC with the usual methods.

 ### Model test
 You should add your own model to `template.py` and test it first on the sample file that you copied in the previous step `sample.cwa.gz`.
-Do this on your VM (not on BMRC).
+Do this on your VM (not on BMRC), or on your local machine.
 Your BMRC work folder is available on the VM under the same path `/well/doherty/projects/cdt/users/<username>`.

 `python template.py sample.cwa.gz`